railsgirls/guides.railsgirls.com/_pages/tools.md

 ---

 You should now have a Text Editor installed, you know where to find the Terminal and you have your browser open.
-On to the next guide!
+On to the next guide to [install Rails](/install)!